Pakistan knock out the co-hosts in a World Cup semi

 Left-arm spinner Jack Saunders, born today, took nine wickets on debut against England in Sydney in 1902.
 Later that year he went to England and South Africa as part of Joe Darling's team.
 He took 18 wickets in wet conditions in the four Tests in England and 14 in two in South Africa, including 9 for 66 in Johannesburg.
 He played only two Tests of the 1903-04 Ashes but featured in all five in the 1907-08 series, where he took 31 wickets, including 9 for 104 in Melbourne.

-Born on this day in Johannesburg, Grant Elliott, a compact batsman and a swing bowler with a measured run-up, was named in New Zealand's 13-man squad for the first Test against England in Hamilton in 2008.
-His best innings was a 115 against Australia in Sydney which nearly took New Zealand home.
+Born on this day in Johannesburg, Grant Elliott, a compact batsman and a swing bowler with a measured run-up, was named in New Zealand's 13-man squad for the Hamilton Test against England in Hamilton.
+His best innings was a 115 against Australia in Sydney that nearly took New Zealand home.
 Following Jacob Oram's retirement from Tests, Elliott had a chance to cement his place but did not take it, although he earned a surprise recall to the one-day side in early 2013, playing in New Zealand's historic ODI series win in South Africa.
 It was another surprise when he was named in the 2015 World Cup squad.
 Playing Sri Lanka just prior to the global tournament, Elliott celebrated his second recall with a world record sixth-wicket stand of 267 with Luke Ronchi in Dunedin.
 But the innings he will be remembered for is the one against South Africa in the World Cup semi-final: Elliot made an unbeaten 84 off 73 balls, hitting a six off the penultimate ball to complete a thrilling win.